-The problems with tax liens
+What are the problems with tax liens?

 The IRS has the right to place a tax lien on your assets if you get behind on your taxes.
 Unlike other liens, which attach to specific pieces of property like a home, a tax lien may affect all of your assets.
 Tax liens can be a big deal, requiring the assistance of a tax lawyer.

 What is the tax lien process?

 Before the IRS levies a tax lien against you, it will first assess your debt and then inform you of the debt and your obligations to pay it.
 If you receive a notice from the IRS about a tax debt, you may still have some room to negotiate payment terms with the IRS, helping you to avoid the lien.
 If the notice and demand of payment goes unanswered and you do not work out an arrangement to pay it, then a tax lien can bring the rest of your financial world grinding to a halt.